MichaelAHood/readmissions-risk-scorer/README.md

 This tutorial takes as given that you have access to a running TAP VPC (version 0.7), have access to patient data in CSV format, have permissions to upload data to the HDFS data catalog, and can create Jupyter notebook instances.

+Additionally, there are several assumptions about skills and familiarity with technology, specifically:
+  * You are familiar with iPython or Jupyter notebooks.
+  * You are familiar with Spark
+  * You can write SQL queries

 ## Overview
 1. First, we will cover how to upload patient data to the Data Catalog.
 2. Second, we will demonstrate how to create a Jupyter notebook running Pyspark and load the patient data for analysis.